-In spite of the present challenges to its recovery, some positive signs of renewal are also emerging in the city for the first time in years.
-Wheeling natives and relative newcomers have been working on founding new city partnerships and grassroots organizations to rebuild Wheeling physically, economically, and spiritually.
-They are growing food in what has been considered a food desert and they are providing community to the marginalized.
-A collective reassessment of the city's identity is taking place, yielding both eulogies for what is missing and hope for what might be restored or created.
+However, small signs of renewal are perhaps more visible in Wheeling today than they have been in years.
+Long-time residents and newcomers have founded city partnerships and grassroots organizations to strengthen the city physically, economically, and spiritually.
+They’re striving to preserve and promote its history, grow healthy food in what has long been considered a food desert, and create community for those people who have been neglected and marginalized.
+A collective reassessment of the city's identity is taking place, yielding both eulogies for what is missing and hope for what might be restored or invented.

 What calls to people in Wheeling today?
 Is it the song of dusk enveloping the grand old bridge?
 Is it the warm theater where Frankenstein used to appear glowing on celluloid at the midnight show?
 It could indeed be something already lost to time, that elusive specter of the now vacant department store's holiday model trains making their rounds or some other loved thing that may somehow return to town.
 Or it could be the stubborn sense of promise that was held between these hills for someone's parents, the promise that built this city and survived a precipitous fall, a promise that says you could write the next chapter of Wheeling's story.

 The fog-wreathed hills of the unglaciated Allegheny Plateau surround the city of Wheeling, West Virginia.
 The state's terrain once proved to be a formidable obstacle but ingenuity and grit eventually brought the National Road and B&O Railroad across the hills to the city in 1818 and 1853, respectively.
 This, combined with its location along the Ohio River, created the foundation for Wheeling's development into an important industrial center and transportation hub for westward expansion.